Family asking for help after mom, son die in crash

 MANHATTAN, Kan.
 (KSNW) — A family is asking for help after two family members died in a car crash earlier this month.

-According to the Kansas Highway Patrol (KHP), just before 3 p.m. on Monday, March 14, 42-year-old Cornella Jasper was driving a 2005 Dodge Stratus eastbound on S 32nd St in Manhattan.
+According to the Kansas Highway Patrol (KHP), just before 3 p.m. on Monday, March 14, 42-year-old Cornella Jasper was driving a 2005 Dodge Stratus eastbound on South 32nd Street in Manhattan.
 In the car with her was her son, 9-year-old Gavin Jasper.

-The KHP says for an unknown reason, Cornella lost control of her car and entered the ditch to the west of S 32nd St. Her car then rolled onto its left side and hit a tree.
+The KHP says for an unknown reason, Cornella lost control of her car and entered the ditch.
+Her car then rolled onto its left side and hit a tree.

 Both Cornella and Jasper were pronounced dead at the scene.